tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 > **Note:** This tutorial is based on Azure Local 2605.

 This tutorial describes the Azure Local deployment sequence with Azure Local Lab.
 The Azure Local deployment sequence has [6 steps](https://learn.microsoft.com/azure/azure-local/deploy/deployment-introduction).
-Azure Local Lab provides automation of step 1 to 3.
+Azure Local Lab provides automation of steps 1 to 3.

 | Step | Step # in Azure Local deployment sequence | Step # in this tutorial |
 | ---- | :--: | :--: |